jeandesravines/gpio/README.md

 #### getDirection(channel: number): Promise

 * `channel`: Reference to the pin in the current mode's schema.
-* returns a Promise resolved with the direction of the channel or reject on error
+* returns a Promise resolved with the direction of the channel or rejected if an error occurs

-Get the direction of a channel.
+Gets the direction of a channel.
 The resolved Promise will be returned with the current direction (a `Gpio.direction` value)

 Example: